willow-s/RPG-Survive-The-Night/README.md

 - Goal is to survive 1 night in the forest.
 There are multiple endings.

 ## How to run game
-- To start game, press 'Run' button.
+- To start game, click 'Run' button.